How to Choose the Right Diamond Shape

 Come See the Different Shapes In Person

 Shopping for the right diamond can get stressful.
-With a large selection of loose diamonds, we at Masina Diamonds try and educate our clients on the different diamond shapes and help you decide what shape might be right for you.
+With a large selection of loose diamonds, we at Masina Diamonds try and educate our clients on the different diamond shapes and help you decide what shape might be right for your engagement ring.
 Whether you want the brilliance of the classic round diamond or the sleek modern look of the emerald cut, our highly educated staff are sure to have what you are looking for.
-Give us a call to set up an appointment to browse the different diamond shapes and custom design jewelry we keep on hand.
+Taking a look at some of our recently designed engagement rings might help your narrow down which engagement ring design is right for you Give us a call to set up an appointment to browse the different diamond shapes and custom design jewelry we keep on hand.